needle-tools/needle-engine-support/documentation/xr.md

 ### Travelling between VR worlds

-Needle Engine supports the [`sessiongranted` ⇡](https://github.com/immersive-web/navigation) state.
+Needle Engine supports the [`sessiongranted`](https://github.com/immersive-web/navigation) state.
 This allows users to seamlessly traverse between WebXR applications without leaving an immersive session – they stay in VR or AR.

 Currently, this is only supported on Oculus Quest 1 and 2 in the Oculus Browser.
 On other platforms, users will be kicked out of their current immersive session and have to enter VR again on the new page.
 Requires enabling a browser flag: `chrome://flags/#webxr-navigation-permission`

 - **Click on objects to open links**
-  The [samples repository ⇡](https://github.com/needle-tools/needle-engine-samples) contains a small script [`ClickToOpenWebsite` ⇡](https://github.com/needle-tools/needle-engine-samples/blob/main/package/Runtime/Needle%20Engine%20Samples~/ClickToOpenWebsite.ts) that makes it very easy to build connected worlds.
+  The [samples repository](https://github.com/needle-tools/needle-engine-samples) contains a small script [`ClickToOpenWebsite`](https://github.com/needle-tools/needle-engine-samples/blob/main/package/Runtime/Needle%20Engine%20Samples~/ClickToOpenWebsite.ts) that makes it very easy to build connected worlds.

 ## Avatars